 The records of the NOAA Custom Chart Notes Geospatial Database are current as of May 1st, 2023.
 Subsequent additions and refinements are to be expected.
-Please refer to all available navigational publications for complete information about the charted area.
+Please refer to all available navigational

 CAUTION CHART UPDATES

 This NOAA Custom Chart contains upto-date information only as of the time of creation, and will become outdated.
 Mariners are advised to visit https://distribution.charts.noaa.gov/weekly_updates/ to check for weekly updates, and to render a new NOAA Custom Chart when information is updated.
 Notices to Mariners are not issued for corrections to this NOAA Custom Chart.